Workshops

 Porcelain Paper Clay

-Saturday 8th and Sunday 9th August
+Two day workshop, 10am-4.00pm Saturday 8th and Sunday 9th August

 We are excited to welcome back Lucy Cobb to teach this two day workshop.
 Made with organic flax fibres blended into the clay body, paper clay is perfect for modelling and sculptural work.
 Suitable for beginners and all levels of experience.